Jump to

 2. Supplemental Security Income (SSI): If you haven’t worked enough, or worked recently enough, to qualify for SSDI, you may qualify for SSI.
 It’s another federal program, and you use the same application to apply.
 SSI is only for individuals with very little income and very few assets.
 It generally pays out less monthly than SSDI.

-3. Long Term / Short Term Private Disability Insurance: If you (or your employer) purchased disability insurance prior to you becoming disabled—you can file a claim with the insurer.
-These pay out a percentage of your former income—but the exact amount and duration of the benefit will depend on the policy.
+3. Long-term or short-term private disability insurance: If you (or your employer) purchased disability insurance prior to you becoming disabled — you can file a claim with the insurer.
+These pay out a percentage of your former income — but the exact amount and duration of the benefit will depend on the policy.

-4. Veterans Disability Benefits: If you served in the military and suffered an injury that left you unable to work, or you’re retired and have a medical condition as a result of your service—you should apply for disability benefits through Veterans Affairs.
-For more information, visit the VA’s disability benefits website.
+4. Veterans disability benefits: If you served in the military and suffered an injury that left you unable to work, or you’re retired and have a medical condition as a result of your service — you should apply for disability benefits through the Department of Veterans Affairs.
+Learn more about how Atticus can help you with VA benefits.

 For the rest of this article, we’re going to focus on SSDI and SSI.
 These are the programs most people qualify for in Virginia, and is generally what someone means when they talk about “applying for disability.”